jarcikw/Puszka-v6.1/README.md

 To enter **programming** mode short J4 with jumper and then reset(SW1 switch) board.
+Then you're able to flash ESP
-LED diode ilustrate relays state
+LED diode ilustrate relays state.

 You can:
  - connect two switches/buttons to control Relays or any other purpose supported by used firmware